Anti-Mexican sentiment: 1980s–1990s

 In 1994, California state voters approved Proposition 187 by a wide majority.
 The initiative made undocumented immigrants ineligible for public health (except for emergencies), public social services, and public education.
-It required public agencies to report anyone they believed to be undocumented to either the INS or the California attorney general.
+It required public agencies to report anyone they believed to be undocumented to either the INS (now ICE) or the California attorney general.
 It made it a felony to print, sell, or use false citizenship documents.
-Many Mexican Americans opposed such measures as reminiscent of ethnic discrimination before the Civil Rights Era and denounced the actions as illegal under state and federal laws, as well as international law involving the rights of foreign nationals in other countries.
+Many Mexicans opposed such measures as reminiscent of ethnic discrimination before the Civil Rights Era and denounced the actions as illegal under state and federal laws, as well as international law involving the rights of foreign nationals in other countries.
 The initiative was eventually declared unconstitutional by the Ninth Circuit Court of Appeals in San Francisco.

-21st century
+2000s–present

 As of July 2018, 37.0 million Americans, or 10.3% of the United States' population, identify themselves as being of full or partial Mexican ancestry; that was 61.9% of all Hispanics and Latinos in the United States.
 The US is home to the second-largest Mexican community in the world, second only to Mexico itself, and is over 24% of the entire Mexican-origin population of the world (Canada is a distant third with a small Mexican Canadian population of 96,055 or 0.3% of the population as of 2011).
 In addition, approximately 7,000,000 Mexicans lived undocumented in the United States in 2008.
 In 2012, the United States admitted 145,326 Mexican immigrants, and 1,323,978 Mexicans were waiting for a slot to open so that they could emigrate to the United States.
 A 2014 survey indicated that 34% of all Mexicans would immigrate to the United States if they could do so.

 Some private citizen groups have been established to apprehend immigrants crossing undocumented into the United States.
 Such groups, like the Minuteman Project and other anti-immigration organizations, have been accused of discrimination because of their aggressive and illegal tactics.